 Social Media Is a Two Way Street

 When you are having a conversation with someone, neither person does all the talking.
 That is what dialogue is all about.
 Social media is the same.
-While professionals seeking a position with a large corporation might be actively using , corporations are doing the very same thing from their end.
+While professionals seeking a position with a large corporation might be actively using social media to pursue corporate followers, corporations are doing the very same thing from their end.
 It is amazing just how many job applicants got their foot in the door through social sites.
 It’s a place where both sides get to learn a little about the other and once a ‘connection’ is made, the next logical step is to submit a resume and from there an interview is almost a non-issue.
 After all, you’ve already become ‘friends’ on your social site, following each other and so the interview becomes a mere formality.
 A face to face conversation after hours of digital dialogue.

 When YouTube Is Your Preferred Media